 Method

-Heat a large skillet over medium-high heat and add the fish cakes.
+Place a large non-stick frying pan over medium heat and add half the olive oil